Some people just can’t have their morning cup without adding sweet condiments to it.

 Even though the sweetening ingredients on the label that you can see on the photos show otherwise, the latest reviews state that the company has removed the monk fruit component and it’s no longer included in the ingredients list.

-I checked on the Monin’s website and it seems like they’ve completely removed it and only use the natural stevia and erythritol blend.
+I checked on Monin’s website and it seems like they’ve completely removed it and only use the natural stevia and erythritol blend.

 So if you’re looking for a monk fruit-based syrup – this might not be the one for you.

 However, even if made with stevia and erythritol, Monin’s zero-calorie syrups are one of the best keto-friendly syrups that you can add to your coffee, because of the sweeteners they consist of.

 After all, is good to have at least one sucralose-free product on this list.

 Monin’s Zero Calorie syrups’ taste is also great, so they’re worthy of your attention.